When Importers Become Manufacturers Under CRA: Role Escalation Explained

 • Document your modification process and its security considerations

-Technical Documentation (Annex VII):
+Technical Documentation (Article 31, Annex VII):

 • Prepare complete technical file including: